-The boy is a vegetarian and likes to eat dry, crunchy textures so his diet consists of nuts, dried fruit and crunchy vegetables such as celery and peppers.
-He is a very focused young man who needs guidance so he can finish his meals in a timely manner.
+The boy is vegetarian and eats a healthy diet althought it might sometimes appear otherwise.
 The girl loves to cook and bake in the kitchen.
 The perfect Tutor will help expand their palette for various foods with cooking classes and education.

 Both twins enjoy usual activities such as computer games, Lego and other non-screen based activities.
 Both children are developing a love for reading.
 They also have a strong interest in History, Math and Science.
 The perfect Tutor shall do a lot of Science experiments to capture the imagination of the students.
 They are both passionate about music and singing.
 The girl is currently learning how to play the piano.
 This family is happy to combine electronics with lessons for academic purposes.
 Their favorite Tutors are energetic and love teaching through games, physical activities and adventures.
 The girl has a preference for dance – specifically ballet – and the boy for golf, tennis and music.
 It may be that these preferences are a reflection of the kinds of activities it is easy to organize for home-schooled children and exposing the twins to a wider range of different activities may well generate passions in other areas.